Happy Father’s Day!

 One important thing to remember amongst many.
 There’s a lot of discussion about a cornice and then a crown moulding.
 While there are some petite cornices, usually, those are reserved for rooms with at least a nine-foot ceiling.

-However, below is a gorgeous example of a 10-foot ceiling with a classic cornice and crown moulding combination.
+Below is a gorgeous 10-foot ceiling with a classic cornice and crown moulding combination.

-These are the mouldings we used for our wainscoting applied wall trim.
+We used these moldings for our wainscoting applied wall trim in our old townhome in New York.
 I loved those too!

-The questions is… How can we figure out the proportions?
-Well, in this case, I’ve done so many eight-foot ceilings, I pretty much know.
-But, I’m going to attempt to make it more scientific.
+The question is… How can we figure out the proportions?
+Well, in this case, I’ve done so many eight-foot ceilings I pretty much know.
+Okay, I’m going to attempt to make it more scientific.